greenbone/workflows/README.md

 | build | Directory containing the build of the documentation | Optional (default: `"docs/build/html"`) |
 | environment-name | Name of the deployment environment | Optional (default: `"github-pages"`) |

-### Build and push container images to ghcr
+### Build and push container images to ghcr.io or docker.io

-A workflow to build and push container images to ghcr.
+A workflow to build and push container images to ghcr.io or docker.io.

 ```yml
 name: Build Container Image Builds